TheJacksonLaboratory/SVE/README.md

 -M 0.5\
 -L
 ```<br>
 -r or --ref is a fasta reference path.
-The files should already have indecies produced.<br>
+The files should already have indecies produced.<br><br>
--c or --chroms is an optional chrom list if you only want calls that were made on specific sequences.The default is 1-22,X,Y,MT with auto-sensing of (chr prefix)<br>
+-c or --chroms is an optional chrom list if you only want calls that were made on specific sequences.The default is 1-22,X,Y,MT with auto-sensing of (chr prefix)<br><br>
 -i or --in_dir takes the VCF directory that was produced from step (2) the variant_processor.py script.
 This will auto-append the stag or SV caller name to each samples VCF file in addition to creating a per sample sirectory with all callers inside which will look like this if you had samle1 and sample2 already processed:<br>
 ```bash
 ls /data/vcfs/*/*
 /data/vcfs/sample1/
   bd_config.txt
   sample1_S3.cov